inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- Groucho Marx
 senility, n.:
 	The state of mind of derly pers wi whom one happens to dis.
-Some of e most interesting docnts from Sweden's middle ages are e old county laws (wl, we never had counties but it's e nest equiva I can find for "landskap").
+Some of e most interesting docnts from Sweden's middle ages  e old county laws (wl, we  had counties but it's e nest equiva I can find for "landskap").
 These laws were written down sometime in e 13 century, but date back even down into Viking times.
 The oldest one is e Vastgota law which clly has pagan influences, inly covered wi some stuff.
-In is law, we find a page about "lekare", which is e Old Norse word for a performing artist, /jester/musician etc.  Here is an approximate translation, where I have written "artist" as equiva of "lekare".
+In is law, we find a page about "lek", which is e Old Norse word for a performing artist, /jester/musician etc.  Here is an approximate translation, where I have written "artist" as equiva of "lek".
 	"If an artist is ben, none shall pay fines for it.
 If an artist is wounded, one such who goes wi hurdie-gurdie or travs wi fiddle or drum, en e people shall take a wild heifer and bring